How to spot good swimming lessons06/01/2016 Parents

 Good swimming lessons are made up of five key elements that parents need to look out for.
 They will let you know whether your child is getting the right provision.

 - The Swim England Learn to Swim Programme – this ensures your children are receiving the best possible instruction with qualified teachers.
-Learn more about the ASA Learn to Swim Programme here.
+Learn more about the Swim England Learn to Swim Programme here.

 - Qualified knowledgeable teachers – Swim England recommends no more than 12 learners to one teacher during a lesson.
 Often good swimming lessons are run with two teachers, one in the pool and one out of the pool.
 Ask about the Swim England qualifications your child’s teacher holds.

-- The seven Learn to Swim stages – good swimming lessons will use the Swim England Learn to Swim Programme seven stages.
+- The seven Learn to Swim Stages Awards – good swimming lessons will use the Swim England Learn to Swim Programme, including the seven Learn to Swim Stage Awards.
 Each stage carefully takes your child from learner to competent swimmer by Key Stage 2.

 - Fun and games – a good swimming lesson will take a games-based approach.
 If it is not enjoyable your child is less likely to learn.